Krishna Kant

 4. Pradipti Pal, MS Independent study,

-Geospatial analysis on twitter data, Starting date: Spring 2017, Status: completed.
+Geospatial analysis on twitter data, Starting date: Spring 2017, Status:

 5. Aron Cowan, Temple University, Junior